Seana36/Parallel_Programming_Java/README.md

 Under the Analyze Tab see the effects of changing the threshold for each sorting method.

-Download the taylor-sean.jar file to see the program live and in action!
+Download the Taylor-Sean.jar file to see the program live and in action!